Nicodu21/DTFF-project/README.md

 - the data is from

 ### Data
-- The [announcement](https://github.com/Nicodu21/DTFF-project/blob/main/announcements.xlsx) data set was complied using Chat GPT which helped us gathering the data fro  the 10 biggest Tech companies (by 2024 market cap).
+- The [announcement](https://github.com/Nicodu21/DTFF-project/blob/main/Data/Stock_Prices.xlsx) data set was complied using Chat GPT which helped us gathering the data fro  the 10 biggest Tech companies (by 2024 market cap).
-- The [stock](https://github.com/Nicodu21/DTFF-project/blob/main/Stock_Prices.xlsx) data set was retrived form NOT SURE ABOUT THIS Yahoo finance on DD-MM-YYYY, explain birefly the structur of the data.
+- The [stock](https://github.com/Nicodu21/DTFF-project/blob/main/Data/Stock_Prices.xlsx) data set was retrived form NOT SURE ABOUT THIS Yahoo finance on DD-MM-YYYY, explain birefly the structur of the data.

 # Structure of Project

     .
-    ├── data                # Data used for our analysis ├── src                 # Code that performs analysis │   └── output              # Charts outputted from code
+    ├── data                # Data used for our analysis ├── code                 # Code that performs analysis │   └── output              # Charts outputted from code
     ├── text                # Documentation files
 	│   ├── presentation        # Presentation of project